LeaderSteve84/Money-Deposit-Transfer-App/README.md

-# Ravenpay Backend Assessment
+# Money Deposit and Transfer App - Ravenpay Integrated API

-A backend API for a money transfer application built as part of the Ravenpay Backend Engineer assessment.
+A backend API for a money transfer application built as a Ravenpay Backend Engineer skill.
 The project includes user authentication, virtual account generation, webhook handling for deposits, interbank transfers via Raven Atlas API, and transaction history retrieval.

 ---